dszotowicz/eslint/docs/developer-guide/working-with-rules.md

 The `context` object contains additional functionality that is helpful for rules to do their jobs.
 As the name implies, the `context` object contains information that is relevant to the context of the rule.
 The `context` object has the following properties:

-* `parserOptions` - the parser options configured for this run (more details [here](../user-guide/configuring.md#specifying-parser-options)).
+* `parserOptions` - the parser options configured for this run (more details [here](../user-guide/configuring#specifying-parser-options)).
 * `id` - the rule ID.
-* `options` - an array of the [configured options](/docs/user-guide/configuring.md#configuring-rules) for this rule.
+* `options` - an array of the [configured options](/docs/user-guide/configuring#configuring-rules) for this rule.
 This array does not include the rule severity.
 For more information, see [here](#contextoptions).
-* `settings` - the [shared settings](/docs/user-guide/configuring.md#adding-shared-settings) from configuration.
+* `settings` - the [shared settings](/docs/user-guide/configuring#adding-shared-settings) from configuration.
 * `parserPath` - the name of the `parser` from configuration.
 * `parserServices` - an object containing parser-provided services for rules.
 The default parser does not provide any services.
 However, if a rule is intended to be used with a custom parser, it could use `parserServices` to access anything provided by that parser.
 (For example, a TypeScript parser could provide the ability to get the computed type of a given node.)

 Additionally, the `context` object has the following methods:

 * `getAncestors()` - returns an array of the ancestors of the currently-traversed node, starting at the root of the AST and continuing through the direct parent of the current node.
 This array does not include the currently-traversed node itself.
-* `getDeclaredVariables(node)` - returns a list of [variables](./scope-manager-interface.md#variable-interface) declared by the given node.
+* `getDeclaredVariables(node)` - returns a list of [variables](https://estools.github.io/escope/Variable.html) declared by the given node.
 This information can be used to track references to variables.
     * If the node is a `VariableDeclaration`, all variables declared in the declaration are returned.
     * If the node is a `VariableDeclarator`, all variables declared in the declarator are returned.
-    * If the node is a `FunctionDeclaration` or `FunctionExpression`, the variable for the function name is returned, in addition to variables for the function parameters.
+    * If the node is a `FunctionDeclaration` or `FunctionExpression`, the variable for the function name is returned,in addition to variables for the function parameters.
     * If the node is an `ArrowFunctionExpression`, variables for the parameters are returned.
     * If the node is a `ClassDeclaration` or a `ClassExpression`, the variable for the class name is returned.
     * If the node is a `CatchClause`, the variable for the exception is returned.